 Using the Past Perfect

-Click here to learn how to MAKE the past perfect tense.
+Read about how to make the past perfect here.

-1: A completed action before something else in the past.
+1: A finished action before a second point in the past.

-- When we arrived, the film had started. (= first the film started, then later we arrived)
+- When we arrived, the film had started (= first the film started, then we arrived).